gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   // Regions: [(x, y)]
   let y = x

-  // By passing x into transferToMain, we are exposing x's region into transferToMain. await transferToMain(x)
+  // By passing x into transferToMainActor, we are exposing x's region into transferToMainActor. await transferToMainActor(x)
-  // Once transferToMain has executed, then x and y are in MainActor's region.
+  // Once transferToMainActor has executed, then x and y are in MainActor's region.
   // Regions: [{(x, y), @MainActor}]

   // Error!
 By using `y` here, we are accessing `y` from outside of `@MainActor`'s